-On the edge of the John Muir Wilderness Area, where cross-country ski trails loop through the woods, this 1924 lodge looks like something out of a snow globe.
+On the edge of the John Muir Wilderness Area, where cross-country ski trails lace the woods, this 1924 lodge looks like something out of a snow globe.
 The lake it borders is serenely beautiful, and during warm months fishing, canoeing, hiking, and mountain biking can be had right outside.
-Rooms in the main lodge have spartan furnishings, and in old-fashioned style, some share a bathroom.
-For more privacy, opt for one of the cabins, which range from rustic to downright cushy—many have kitchens, and fireplaces or wood-burning stoves.
+Rooms in the main lodge have spartan furnishings, and some share a bathroom.
+For more privacy, opt for one of the cabins, which range from rustic to downright cushy—many have kitchens and fireplaces or wood-burning stoves.
 The softly lit Lakefront Restaurant (reservations essential) serves outstanding seasonal cuisine.

 Lake Mary Rd., off Hwy.
 203, Mammoth Lakes, California, 93546, United States